PivotPHP/website/_docs/testing.md

 # Testing

-HelixPHP is built with testing in mind.
+PivotPHP is built with testing in mind.
 The framework provides a powerful testing suite based on PHPUnit, with additional helpers and assertions to make testing your application a breeze.

 ## Getting Started

 ### Installation

-HelixPHP comes with PHPUnit pre-configured.
+PivotPHP comes with PHPUnit pre-configured.
 If you need to install it manually:

 ```bash
 composer require --dev phpunit/phpunit